Shehla Masood: Death

 In an indication of the seriousness of this high-profile murder, for which no arrests were made in the initial days, the Government of Madhya Pradesh transferred the case to the Central Bureau of Investigation.
-The CBI called a forensic team headed by Professor T D Dogra and Rajinder Singh, Director CFSL Delhi.

-On 28 February 2012 Central Bureau of Investigation claims to have cracked the case and arrested a Bhopal-based interior designer Mrs Zahida Parvez and three accomplices who were hired to kill Masood.
+On 28 February 2012 Central Bureau of Investigation claims to have cracked the case and arrested a Bhopal-based interior designer Zahida Parvez and three accomplices who were hired to kill Masood.
 The interior designer's employee and friend who presumably had information about the murder plan was arrested on 2 March 2012.
 The interior designer had given the contract to Bhopal-based criminal Saqib 'Danger', known for his connections with the local BJP party in Madhya Pradesh, who further contracted it to Tabish (his cousin) based in Kanpur.
 The vehicle used in the getaway has been found.

 One of the accused arrested named Irfan had said that he did not shoot Masood but his colleague Shanu did.
 However, further investigation revealed when cousin of Bhopal builder Saqib 'Danger' Tabish was arrested that Shanu did not shoot Masood it was Irfan who did.
 Zahida and Irfan have recorded their statements in front of the CBI Magistrate.
 Meanwhile, the murder weapon has been found and has been sent for forensic testing.